 Can I watch NBA on Amazon Prime?

 Yes, you can watch live out-of-market NBA games on Amazon Prime Video if you purchase NBA League Pass through your Prime Video account.
-You can also watch select WNBA games on Prime Video during the summer.
+The Max add-on will also get you national games from TNT Sports.
+Plus, you can watch select WNBA games on Prime Video during the summer.

 How can I watch NBA Summer League?